I knew I needed to make changes but had no idea where or how to start

 I’ve been on this new path for about three years, putting one foot in front of the other even when I didn’t know where I was headed.
 My life hasn’t changed in some ways but has changed more than I imagined.
 I didn’t move to Bali and I still make dinner and do laundry.
 But I am happier and healthier.
 I have a growth mindset that allows me to learn new things.
 I’m writing almost every day and doing work I love.

-If you are on a similar journey and trying to understand how the things that matter the most to you, or simply enjoy doing might translate into a career change I recommend you read: Midlife Career Change Inspired by What Makes Us Unique.
+If you are on a similar journey and trying to understand how the things that matter the most to you or simply enjoy doing, might translate into a career change I recommend you read: Midlife Career Change Inspired by What Makes Us Unique.

-I wake up excited about the day ahead, and am discovering things about myself.
+I am still figuring things out, but now I wake up excited about the day ahead, and am discovering things about myself.
 I had no idea I would enjoy the analytics side of a website, and photography and graphic design are new passions.
 I feel excited about the future instead of fretting about what’s ahead.